Brenterino/argus/argus-deploy-template/README.md

 ### Certificate from a Certificate Authority
-It is **strongly** recommended to get a certificate from a valid CA to avoid having to have users enable allowance of self-signed certificates in their client configuration.
+It is **strongly** recommended to get a certificate from a valid CA to avoid requiring users to enable allowance of self-signed certificates in their client configuration.

 [Let's Encrypt](https://letsencrypt.org/)